The Agile development methodology is powering a significant part of the software projects today.

 User Stories in Agile – The Lifecycle Stages

 Every user story is critically essential for the overall success of the product.
-The right strategy could be to implement one story per scrum.
-This way, you would be progressing towards clubbing the smaller pieces together that make the entire application work.
+The right strategy could be to develop one story per scrum.
+This way, you would be progressing towards clubbing the smaller pieces together that make the entire product work.

 Goal: Ranking user stories based on the urgency of solving the problem

 Once the product owner has assembled the different types of user stories on the cards or post-its, the next task is to prioritize them.
 There might be tens or hundreds of stories, and the development team can’t be acting on all of them at once; hence it’s important to align them based on the urgency.

 The popular method of user story prioritization is:

 MoSCoW stands for — Must-haves, should-haves, could-haves, and will-not haves in terms of features.
 User stories in Agile circle around this prioritization technique to ensure that the customer’s needs are taken care of with respect to urgency.

 Let’s discuss each of the MoSCow parameters in detail:

 - Must-Have Features: These features should be included (at any cost) in the software on a priority basis.
 These features define the product and form its foundation.

 - Should-Have Features: These are the features that need to be added to the software and add significant value.
 However, these can be prioritized once the must-haves have been developed and delivered.

 - Could-Have Features: These are the features that can improve the product but can be avoided if the budget or the delivery timelines are restrictive.
 However, the development team can work on them after the building and launching MVP.